Cornell-PoBE/A3/README.md

 ### Code Attribution and Collaboration

 ## Example Walkthrough
-For this assignment we will be deploying our Flask app leveraging Vagrant, Ansible, Terraform, and AWS.
+For this example we will be deploying our the example app in this repo leveraging Vagrant, Ansible, and AWS.
 The walkthrough is as follows:
 ### Vagrant Setup
 For this assignment: instead of using [virtualenv](https://virtualenv.pypa.io/en/stable/) we will be using [Vagrant](https://www.vagrantup.com/).
 Why?